-In fiscal 2022, the Corporation's Diversity Policy was amended to include achieving a Board composition target that includes a minimum of two women by the Corporation's 2022 annual meeting, and to maintain a Board composition in which at least two directors on the Board are women.
+In fiscal 2022, the Corporation's Diversity Policy was amended to include achieving a Board composition target that includes a minimum of two women by the Corporation's 2023 annual meeting, and to maintain a Board composition in which at least two directors on the Board are women.
+If all director nominees are elected at the Meeting, the representation of women on the Board would increase to 33%.